intechstudio/grid-documentation/docs/guides/guide/advanced.md

 **Host functionality.** With a host-capable instrument, you can just plug Grid directly into the host USB slot, usually a USB-A type slot.
 Then you can follow this Advanced guide for MIDI configuration in Grid Editor or the Beginner's guide [here](./beginners) if the device has MIDI learn available such as the 1010music Blackbox.

 **USB MIDI Host.** With a dedicated USB MIDI Host device, the only things you'll need are cables.
-For KNOT you'll probably need some TRS to 5-pin DIN MIDI adaptors (type-A or B it doesn't matter) and the cable itself.
+For KNOT you'll probably need some 3.5 mm TRS to 5-pin DIN MIDI adaptors (type-A or B it doesn't matter) and the cable itself.
 You'll also need a phone charger or another type of power source like a power bank or a computer to power the device.
 If you have all these, you're ready.

 Want to use Grid with hardware instruments, but lack all of the above?
 Intech Studio KNOT is for you!
 For more details visit the Intech Studio website [here](https://intech.studio/shop/knot).